CodeMedic42/constructure/README.md

 #### Lazy

 Okay this is a little different here.
-Everything works the same but because you can have attributes on the lazy structure itself as well as the structure it returns we have two sets of results for one property value!
+Everything works the same but because you can have aspects on the lazy structure itself as well as the structure it returns we have two sets of results for one property value!

 We need to combine them!
-Really the only thing to realize here is the two results cannot share similar attribute names.
-Otherwise it is just simple merge of attributes and properties(if the callback returns another complex structure).
+Really the only thing to realize here is the two results cannot share similar aspect names.
+Otherwise it is just simple merge of aspects and properties(if the callback returns another complex structure).
 Also the results of the two are compared for the worst result type.

 But in the end it is no different of a result than what would be returned for the structure which is was used.

 #### OneOf Type

 This is the most complex but in the end it is the same train of thought as Lazy.
 The only difference here is we need to determine which structure works.
-Once we have a working structure then the results from that one are used to get the results from the attributes.
+Once we have a working structure then the results from that one are used to get the results from the aspects.